tafsin90/Code-1/README.md

 # Code-1
-just a noob trying to make different stuffs!!!
+just a noob trying to make different stuffs...!!!